gerardog/gsudo/docs/docs/how-it-works.md

 ## Elevation modes

-To achieve the `sudo` functionallity, `gsudo` has 4 different mechanisms implemented.
+To achieve the `sudo` functionality, `gsudo` has 4 different mechanisms implemented.

 In a way, each one superseded the previous one, leading to the current default `TokenSwitch`.